 Excellent Preparation for Graduate or Professional School

 Philosophy majors score exceptionally well on the Law School Admissions Test, the Graduate Record Exam, and the Graduate Management Aptitude Test.
 In recent years, philosophy majors scored higher on the LSAT than all other majors except math and economics.
 On the GMAT philosophy majors scored higher than all others except physics majors.
 On the GRE verbal section, philosophy majors scored higher than all other majors.
 On the math section, they scored at least 10% higher than all other humanities majors.
-A recent article about the success of philosophy majors on the national examinations concluded with the question: "Why not study something practical, like philosophy?"
+A recent article about the success of philosophy majors concluded with the question: "Why not study something practical, like philosophy?"

-Develop Valuable Skills
+Develop Valuable Leadership Skills